What Are The Principles Of Integrative Psychiatry?

 Who Can It Help?

 Integrative psychiatry can help a few people, especially those who have had a hard time with traditional psychiatry.
-Someone who wants to improve their well-being can benefit, especially if they want to look at their health and see how it impacts their life.
+Someone who wants to improve their well-being can benefit, especially if they look at their health and see how it impacts their life.
 People who have anxiety, depression, PTSD, perimenopause, different phobias, and anything similar may benefit as well.

 The Principles Of Integrative Psychiatry